 My family.
 My family has been through a lot the past couple of years and even when the going gets tough, they’ve still managed to make everything work out and provide endless love and support.
 Through all of my medical issues, career changes, and all of my many mistakes, they’ve always given proper guidance & believed in me.

 Too many to count.
 I would love to go to Mt.
 Fuji in Japan, Trolltunga & Preikestolen in Norway, Glacier Point in Yosemite, the California Red Woods, and Nebraska ;

 What’s one piece of advice you would offer someone who is just starting out as a photographer?

 It’s easy to fall into the trap of shooting only for likes, followers, and money.
-Social media is great and the likes and followers can really boost your mood sometimes..
-But don’t be afraid to take photos of your friends, family, pets, or whatever brings you joy.
+Social media is great and the likes and followers can really boost your mood sometimes... but don’t be afraid to take photos of your friends, family, pets, or whatever brings you joy.
 Photography is a great means of sharing your art with the world but it is also great to capture moments and memories with the people you love!
-I have endless amounts of sunrise and sunset photos but totally regret over the years not enough photos of things that have meaning to me.
+I have endless amounts of sunrise and sunset photos but totally regret over the years not taking enough photos of things that have meaning to me.

 This one comes from our previous featured guest the "Girl of 10,000 Lakes” Jenny Anderson who would like to know ...
 If you could jump into a swimming pool of anything you want (except water), what would it be?

 Ehh probably bricks!
 Just kidding.
 BUTTER!
 Then I can finally live out my dream to pretend that I’m corn on the cob!